Security and defense

 Armenia is not a member to any of these UN agreements.
 However, Armenia as an observer state, participates in relevant meetings and conferences within the framework thereof.
 At the same time, as an expression of transparency and confidence building measures, every year Armenia voluntarily provides information on anti-personnel mines to the UN and the OSCE.

 Armenia attaches great importance to its participation in international peacekeeping operations.
 In this regard, the continuous cooperation with the UN Department of Peacekeeping operations (DPKO) is of key significance.
 Since 2011 Armenia has been engaged in the United Nations Interim Force in Lebanon as an observer and, on November 26, 2014, the first peacekeeping unit departed to the area of deployment.

-2. Organization on Security and Co-operation in Europe
+- Organization for Security and Cooperation in Europe

 - 3. The Treaty on Conventional Armed Forces in Europe (CFE Treaty)